GrinonBarrett/Taksidos/Placeholder Spell.md

 #### Shackling Order

-**Minimum Tier**: 3?
+**Minimum Tier**: 2

-**Casting Time**: 5 actions?
+**Casting Time**: 2 actions

-**Range**: 10 yards?
+**Range**: 10 yards

 **Effect**: You conjure a magical binding at a foe within range, treat as an unarmed attack.
 If successful, the creature is prone and grappled by the bindings.
-The creature may attempt a [Body] check with a DV equal to the spellcheck's points of success The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as areaction.
-If no new target is chosen, it will inflict a bite against the same foe at the end of the secondary action phase.
+The creature may attempt a [Body] check with a DV equal to the spellcheck's points of success plus the spell's tier.
+A success breaks the grappling effect of the bindings, but still leaves them prone as some of it remains intact.
+A critical success breaks the spell completely.
+A critical failure causes them to suffer a -4 penalty to further such checks until the end of the next round.
+A failure yields no result.
+Each round, the DV of the check required is reduced by 1 until it reach 0, at which point the bindings cease to exist.

-As a reaction, it can be directed at a creature which is missing hitpoints.
-It must succeed an incapacitation save.
-If successful to any degree, the creature recovers a hitpoint.
-A failure yields no negative consequences.
-The spirt ceases to exist upon such an attempt.
-It may only recover a hitpoint lost while the spirit existed.

-**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.
+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 3 yards.

-**Critical Failure**: The spirit conjured is quite upset with you.
-It grapples you for a number of rounds equal to the spell's tier.
-You cannot fight against this.
-During the primary action phase while you are grappled, it inflicts a biting attack against you.
-You are prone during this time.
+**Critical Failure**: You fumble with the bindings and bind yourself with this spell instead.
+The DV becomes the points of failure plus the spell's tier.